 Participation in stakeholder consultations on the day of general discussion regarding State Obligations under the International Covenant on Economic, Social and Cultural Rights in the Context of Business Activities.

 GNI is a multi-stakeholder group of companies, civil society organizations, investors, and academics dedicated to protecting and advancing freedom of expression and privacy in the information and communications technology sector.
-Molly Land, professor of law and human rights and a member of our steering committee, is an alternate member of GNI's Board of Directors.
+Molly Land, professor of law and human rights and a member of our steering committee, has served as an alternate member of GNI's Board of Directors.

 If it works as intended, the EU law could be transformative in protecting human rights, including worker health and safety and workers’ free speech, around the world